Michael Moore: Appearances in other documentaries

-Theater
+2017–2018: Theater

-Moore's Broadway debut, The Terms of My Surrender, an anti-Trump dramatic monologue, premiered on August 10, 2017 at the Belasco Theatre.
+Moore's Broadway debut, The Terms of My Surrender, an anti-Trump dramatic monologue, premiered on August 10, 2017, at the Belasco Theatre.
 Donald Trump tweeted his dislike for the show and falsely claimed that it closed early.
 In the first week the production earned $456,195 in sales and $367,634 in the final week, altogether grossing $4.2 million, falling short of its potential gross.
 It lasted 13 weeks with 96 performances until October 2017, grossing 49% of its potential.
 Fox News gave it a negative review, in line with Trump's comments.
 The show was unenthusiastically praised by The Guardian, which said he only wanted to "preach to the choir".
-A spokesman for "The Terms of My Surrender" suggested that the production might have a in San Francisco in early 2018, which didn’t materialize.
+A spokesman for "The Terms of My Surrender" suggested that the production might have an engagement in San Francisco in early 2018, which didn't materialize.

 Honorary degree

 He was awarded the Honorary Degree of Doctor of Humanities from Michigan State University in Fall 2014.